kewin-y/nvim-kewin/README.md

 # My Neovim Configuration

-My Nix-compatible Neovim configuration I made after seeing [redy'fs](https://github.com/redyf/Moon).
+My Nix-compatible Neovim configuration I made after seeing [redyf's](https://github.com/redyf/Moon).

 ## Remark

-This probably isn't how you should be using Neovim on Nix.
-My desire was to make a Neovim config that I could use anywhere, even outside of Nix.
-Thus, I had to compromise; managing plugins on Nix was not an option.
-If you know any cleaner way to do this, let me know!
+This probably isn't how you should be using Neovim on Nix, but I wanted something portable that I could use anywhere (even w/o Nix).
+If you know a cleaner way of doing this, please lmk :)

 **credits**